 Part A: How can we use column chromatography to separate a solution?
-Adapted from: Science Buddies, Column Chromatography

 What is column chromatography?

 Column chromatography in chemistry is a chromatography method used to separate chemical compounds from a solution.
 Column chromatography can be done using gravity to move the solvent, like paper chromatography, but they often use pressure to push the solvent through the column.
 We will be using a syringe as our column and use both gravity and pressure to separate the dyes.